charlie5/lace-prototype-deprecated/README.md

             LACE=/path/to/lace
             source $LACE/lace-gpr_paths.sh

-      This allows any Lace component to be 'with'ed in a user applications gnat project file.
+      This should allow any Lace component to be 'with'ed in a user applications 'gnat project' file.